 - Q: Please list your affiliations or memberships in any professional and/or industry organizations:

-- A: Arbitrator, Financial Industry Regulatory Authority (FINRA).
+- A: Arbitrator, Financial Industry Regulatory Authority (FINRA), Chair Status: Qualified.

-Member, Business Law Section, Section of Dispute Resolution, and Senior Lawyers Division, American Bar Association.
+Member, Business Law Section, Section of Dispute Resolution, and Senior Lawyers Division (including Co-Vice Chair of Alternative Dispute Resolution Committee of Senior Lawyers Division), American Bar Association.

 Member and former Chair, Vice Chair, Co-Vice Chair, Corporations, Securities and Financial Services Committee, Business Law Section, The Florida Bar; member, opinion report and business entity statutory revision subcommittees and former Chair, blue sky statutory revision subcommittee.
-Former member, Executive Council, Business Law Section and former member, Professional Ethics Committee, The Florida Bar.
+Former member, Executive Council, Business Law Section, former member, Professional Ethics Committee, The Florida Bar, and former member and Vice Chair, Committee on Relations with CPAs and FICPA.
+Former member, Broward County Bar Association.

-Member, New York City Bar Association and its Professional Ethics Committee, its Task Force for the Independence of Lawyers and Judges, and its Task Force on the Rule of Law; former member of its Professional Responsibility Committee, Small Law Firm Committee, and Committee on Securities Regulation.
+Member, New York City Bar Association, its Task Force on the Rule of Law, and its Professional Responsibility Committee (also served on latter committee 2015-2018); former member of its Task Force for the Independence of Lawyers and Judges, Professional Ethics Committee, Small Law Firm Committee, and Securities Committee; former Co-Chair of its Corporate Mentoring Circle.

 - Q: Please list any teaching or speaking experience you have had, including subject matter: